15 University Graduate CV Examples [& Templates]

 A man sitting at a desk, typing on a laptop with a curious expression on his face, possibly searching for guidance or assistance with writing an effective resume.

-Considering that you’re a recent graduate looking to start your working life, it may not be easy to write a resume that impresses recruiters.
+Considering that you’re a recent graduate looking to start your working life, it may not be easy to write a CV that impresses recruiters.
 However, if you plan everything carefully and follow the tips in this guide, you may secure your first job quickly.

 So, what should a university graduate CV include?
 We’ll cover everything you need to know in this section: